How to Find a Home Abroad

 If you are moving overseas for a year or longer, it is a good idea to visit the country ahead of time to familiarize yourself with the local culture and get a feel for the city or town where you might live.
 This is also an appropriate time to determine if you should ship household belongings, or if you should instead rent a furnished place and acquire incidental items locally.

 If living arrangements are not made for you, and you don’t have time to find a rental locally, you can make preparations before your departure.
-Many expatriate websites list rental agencies worldwide.
-The “Living Abroad by Country” section of TransitionsAbroad.com lists resources for 46 countries, including information on housing and real estate.
+Many expatriate websites list rental agencies worldwide and there are many dedicated global home rental database sites to suit your needs.
 Most rental agencies that cater to international or short-term renters offer furnished apartments with utilities included.
 Some of them have a local English-speaking agent.
 Their websites often provide detailed rental information, including photos and maps, and they let you book online.
-On the downside, these agencies may charge rent in U.S. dollars, and their rates are often high.

 If you’d rather find an apartment on your own after your arrival, give yourself enough time to explore your host city, ideally between two and four weeks depending on the size of the city.
 In addition to classified ads in the local newspapers, many tourist information offices provide listings of seasonal rentals or rental agencies.
 Take a look at several apartments before committing, and find out about the safety of the neighborhood foreigners, utility costs, deposits, fees, and penalties in case of an early cancellation.
 The more you know about the local rental laws and regulations, the better.